Rcoppee/CONSTRUCT/README.md

 # Tutorial
-A video tutorial has been created for easy installation and execution of Construct:  **LIEN VIDEO**
+A video tutorial has been created for easy installation and execution of CONSTRUCT:  **LIEN VIDEO**

 # Citation
 **CONSTRUCT: an algorithmic tool for identifying functional or structurally important regions in protein tertiary structure**

-Lucas Chivot, Antoine Bridier-Nahmias, Jérôme Clain, Romain Coppée
+Lucas Chivot, Antoine Bridier-Nahmias, Loic Favennec, Jérôme Clain, Romain Coppée